Solving a quadratic equation with one variable (where ) by calculating the square root:

 Therefore, the correct answer is answer A.

-First, let's note that in the left side we can factor the expression using a common factor, the largest common factor for the numbers and letters in this case is since the second power is the lowest power in the equation and therefore is included both in the term with the third power and in the term with the second power.
-Any power higher than this is not included in the term with the second power, which is the lowest, and therefore this is the term with the highest power that can be factored out as a common factor from all terms in the expression, so we'll continue and perform the factoring:
+Note that on the left side we are able to factor the expression using a common factor.
+The largest common factor for the numbers and letters in this case is since the second power is the lowest power in the equation and therefore is included both in the term with the third power and in the term with the second power.
+Any power higher than this is not included in the term with the second power, which is the lowest, and therefore this is the term with the highest power that can be factored out as a common factor from all terms in the expression.

-Let's continue and address the fact that in the left side of the equation we got in the last step there is a multiplication of algebraic expressions and on the right side the number 0, therefore, since the only way to get 0 from multiplication is to multiply by 0, at least one of the expressions in the multiplication on the left side must equal zero,
+Therefore, given that the only way to obtain 0 from a multiplication operation is to multiply by 0.
+Hence at least one of the expressions in the multiplication on the left side must equal zero,

 meaning:

-(in this case taking the even root of the right side of the equation will indeed yield two possibilities, positive and negative, but since we're dealing with zero, we'll get only one possibility)
+(in this case taking the even root of the right side of the equation will indeed yield two possibilities, positive and negative.
+However since we're dealing with zero, we'll get only one possibility)

 or:

-Let's solve this equation to get the additional solutions (if they exist) to the given equation:
+Let's solve this equation in order to obtain the additional solutions (if they exist) to the given equation:

 Let's summarize the solution of the equation: